Machine Creation for vSphere

 Required information for this Connector Configuration

-The Machine Creation for vSphere Connector Configuration wizard let’s you browse for the vCenter Server, Data Store, and Host to use for a new configuration.
+Configuring a connector for Machine Creation for vSphere lets you browse for the vCenter Server, Data Store, and Host to use for a new configuration.

 The fields are case sensitive, so any values that you enter manually must match the case of the object your environment, or the validation fails.